 Our collection development is now primarily through Faculty-Driven Acquisitions: We are only buying paper books requested by faculty as resources for their classes.

 Suggestions may be submitted by faculty to firstname.lastname@example.org (Please provide as much information as possible - Author, Title, Publisher, Edition, Date, ISBN, Format and Cost.)

 We are in the process of learning about e-books.
-In the future we will focus more and more on e-books, e-journals and other online resources, to provide equitable resource access to people that do not come into the physical library.
+In the future our focus will shift to prioritizing e-books, e-journals and other online resources, in order to provide equitable resource access to people that do not come into the physical library.

 If the Library buys an item, it will be housed in the Library.